AmulyaAduri0204/ammu/README.md

-# Build chatbot with QnA Maker and Azure Bot Service
+# Build chatbot with  Azure Bot Service

 In this workshop, you will learn how :
- * Create a QnA Maker knowledge base
+ * we use a language service
- * Publish a QnA Maker knowledge base
+ * by using language create a bot
  * Integrate a knowledge base with Azure Bot Service
  * Chat with the bot to verify the code is working
  * Add Chit-chat personality at your knowledge base